-Parth Vaishnav Carnegie Mellon University Ph.D.
-Candidate Pittsburgh, PA Email: pvaishna@andrew.cmu.edu Parth Vaishnav is currently working towards a Ph.D. at Carnegie Mellon University's Department of Engineering and Public Policy.
-His research focuses on the economics of reducing greenhouse gas emissions from civil aviation.
+Carnegie Mellon University Ph.D.
+Pittsburgh, PA Email: pvaishna@andrew.cmu.edu Parth Vaishnav received his doctorate at Carnegie Mellon University's Department of Engineering and Public Policy in 2015.
+His research focused on the economics of reducing greenhouse gas emissions from Civil aviation.
 Before starting at CMU, he worked for an international oil and gas company in Singapore and The Netherlands.
-Parth holds a Master's degree in technology policy from the University of Cambridge in the UK as well as a Master's degree in product development and a Bachelor's degree in mechanical engineering from the National University of Singapore.
+Parth holds a Master's degree in Technology Policy from the University of Cambridge in the UK as well as a Master's degree in Product Development and a Bachelor's degree in Mechanical Engineering from the National University of Singapore.
+During the program year 2012-2013, Parth won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Low-Hanging Fruit?
+The Costs and Benefits of Reducing Fuel Burn and Emissions from Taxiing Aircraft."